BetterHelp Australia Review | What It Costs And How It Works

 A BetterHelp subscription costs the same amount no matter which type of mental health professional you speak with on the platform, including counselors, psychologists and other types of therapists.

-The cost of BetterHelp in Australia ranges from $90 to $140 Australian dollars per session, or $360 to $560 per month.
+The cost of BetterHelp ranges between USD 65 to USD 90 (billed every 4 weeks), which means in Australia ranges from $99 AUD to $138 AUD per week (approximately), or $396 to $552 per month.

 BetterHelp also offers financial aid to those in need.
 While you’re signing up, BetterHelp will ask questions about your financial situation, and if you meet certain criteria, you can apply for aid.